 Postcards advertising the pubic consultation were sent to all residents living in the proposed expanded 20mph zone, as well as the roads immediately surrounding that area.
 The full range of digital channels were also used (email, social media, websites).

-I have asked the Council team who designed the consultation to evaluate the materials used in 2022 to see what can be learnt such that we get better engagement rates in future.
+However, it's clear now that many people were unware of the consultation, so I have asked the Council team who designed it to evaluate the materials used in 2022 to see what can be learnt such that we get better engagement rates in future.

 Did the consultation make any difference?